Tabular Foundation Models Can Do Survival Analysis: Problem statement

 \section{Problem statement}

-We consider both \textit{static} and \textit{dynamic} survival analysis settings \citep{chen2024introduction,van2011dynamic}.
-While the static survival analysis models event times given baseline features collected at the start of observation, dynamic models incorporate longitudinal data, updating predictions as more information becomes available.
+We consider both \textit{static} and \textit{dynamic} survival analysis \citep{chen2024introduction,van2011dynamic}.
+While the static survival analysis models event times given baseline features collected at the start of observation, dynamic models update predictions as more information becomes available.